wakeupthecat/gastona/README.md

 ## Getting Gastona

 This Github repository contains the source code for both Desktop (or PC) and Android.
-Actually many sources are shared by the two varians, specifically all inside the folder "base".
+Actually many sources are shared by the two variants, specifically all what is inside the folder "base".

-Building gastona.jar and in particular gastona.apk requires several steps.
-Both procedures are described in readme files.

 The App for Android is available at the Google market for aproximately 1 Euro which represents a support for the project.
 It is also available as apk to be installed manually.